R-nvim/R.nvim/README.md

 ### Tree-sitter

-Tree-sitter greatly enhances much of the functionality of R.nvim, and can be minimally configured like so:
+Tree-sitter is required to enable much of the functionality of R.nvim, and can be minimally configured like so:

 ``` lua
 {